ihdia/docvisor/index.md

 The user can click once on the output to be visualized, and it is then overlayed on the existing plot.
 This way, visualized outputs can be stacked on another for a better visual comparison.
 The user can also double-click on a single output to isolate it, i.e. only that output is visualized.

-In the full-document output, the current region being shown above is highlighted in red, so that the user knows where the reigon is with respect to the document as a whole.
+In the full-document output, the current region being shown above is highlighted in red, so that the user knows where the reigon is with respect to the image as a whole.

 ### Box-Supervised Layout:

-This layout is primarily useful for those tasks which involve weakly-supervised region segmentation with the help of bounding boxes.
-Specifically, the tool enables the user to view the various possible outputs within the pipeline of the model on a per-region basis.
+This layout is primarily useful for those tasks in which the user would like to visualize data on a per-region basis.
+Specifically, the tool enables the user to view the various possible outputs obtained for a single region in the image.
+In our case, the data shown in the box-supervised layout has been obtained by a weakly-supervised bounding box segmentation model.

 For a single region, the app renders a plot with only the current region of interest shown.
 The user can select the outputs they wish to visualize and so the different outputs can be compared.